Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEConnect.rst

 NA

-.. note :: Update the connected device with new connection parameters such as
-    connection interval, slave latency and timeout values.
+.. note :: Update the connected device with new connection parameters such as connection interval, slave latency and timeout values.
 The connected device may reject the new values if it is unable to conform to them.

-    “BLEConnect.h” must be included to use the class function.
+"BLEConnect.h" must be included to use the class function.

 **BLEConnect::getConnInfo**
 ---------------------------